meuter/mockme/README.md

 Example
 -------
-Imagine you've written a function that prints some bytes as ASCII hex:
+Let's say you've written a function that prints some bytes as ASCII hex:

 <pre>
 int my_function()